manuvazquez/gift-wrapper/README.md

 In any case, you just need to write the path to the file inside the text of the question (whether in the `statement`, the `answer` or the `feedbak`).
 If in the second scenario, i.e., you are including a *TeX* file, this will be compiled into a pdf with *pdflatex*, and then converted to an svg with *pdf2svg*.
 Hence, a *svg* file will be, in the end, available for every image.

-Images (*svg*s) are either copied to a remote host (and properly linked in the output GIFT file), or directly embedded in their corresponding questions.
+Images (*svg*s) are either copied to a remote host (and properly linked in the output GIFT file), or directly embedded into their corresponding questions.

 ### Browser compatibility